mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 })
 ```

 It worked.
 We have a duplicate key error.
 The response tells us that the number of inserted documents after this command was zero.
 And there was a write error, meaning that writing this document to the collection did not succeed.
 Great.

-This means that we cannot insert documents with identical _id values into the collection.

-What happens if we remove the _id field and try to insert this document again?

-I just hit the up arrow on my keyboard to get the previously issued command.

-Then, I navigate all the way to the _id field and its value, delete this part of the document that I'm trying to insert, and hit Enter.
+This means that we cannot insert documents with identical *_id* values into the collection.
+What happens if we remove the *_id* field and try to insert this document again?
+I just hit the up arrow on my keyboard to get the previously issued command.Then, I navigate all the way to the _id field and its value, delete this part of the document that I'm trying to insert, and hit Enter.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.inspections.insert({ "id" : "10021-2015-ENFO",       "certificate_number" : 9278806,       "business_name" : "ATLIXCO DELI GROCERY INC.",       "date" : "Feb 20 2015",       "result" : "No Violation Issued",       "sector" : "Cigarette Retail Dealer - 127",       "address" : {               "city" : "RIDGEWOOD",               "zip" : 11385,               "street" : "MENAHAN ST",               "number" : 1712          }   })
 WriteResult({ "nInserted" : 1 })
 ```

 This worked.
 And the response from the database is that the number of inserted documents is one, which is exactly how many documents we tried to insert.
 Let's investigate.
 I'm going to create a find query looking for all inspections with this ID and certificate number, just to be safe.
 Let's not forget to ask for the output to be pretty.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.inspections.find({"id" : "10021-2015-ENFO", "certificate_number" : 9278806}).pretty()